 Independent living isn’t so much a type of retirement community as it is a movement.
 The first Center for Independent Living was founded by disability activists in 1972 to promote independence for people with disabilities.
-The center was run by those with disabilities themselves, and peer support and assistance was considered extremely valuable in helping others develop coping strategies for maintaining independence.
+The center was run by those with disabilities themselves, and peer support and advocacy were considered extremely valuable in and helping others develop coping strategies for maintaining independence.

-This concept has been extended to senior living, and is now a popular option for seniors who need little medical assistance.
+This concept has been extended to senior living and is now a popular option for the older adult who needs little medical assistance.
 Independent living communities provide the greatest amount of independence and freedom of any senior living option available.
 Most independent living communities provide private apartments or houses designed for seniors.

-These facilities generally offer community services such as laundry and cleaning services, but usually don’t provide assistance with dressing, personal care, and other aspects of daily life.
-There may be some social events and community activities offered, but residents are generally independent in this area.
+These independent living communities generally offer community services such as general housekeeping, laundry, and cleaning services, but usually don’t provide assistance with dressing, personal care, and other aspects of daily life.
+There may be some social events and senior living community activities offered, but residents are generally independent in this area.
 Independent living facilities usually don’t provide medication assistance or nursing care, although residents can bring in outside help in this area if they prefer.

 Independent living facilities are not for everybody.
 To live in an independent living facility, potential residents must be able to care for themselves, as well as communicating with doctors and caregivers without the need for trained onsite staff.
-Good candidates for independent living generally value their independence highly and want to live in a community of other seniors, and prefer not to have to maintain a house on their own.
+Independent living resident candidates generally value their independence highly and want to live in a community of other seniors, and prefer not to have to maintain a house on their own.

 Some independent living facilities provide very little community space, while others offer large community centers including recreational facilities, dining rooms, and other common areas.